ArminJo/JK-BMSToPylontechCAN/README.md

 <br/>

 # Features
-- Protocol converter.
+- Protocol converter from the JK-BMS status frame to Pylontech CAN frames.
 - Display of BMS information and alarms on a locally attached serial 2004 LCD.
 - Switch off LCD backlight after timeout.
-- Beep on alarm and timeouts.
+- Beep on alarm and connection timeouts with selectable timeout.
+- Debug button for realtime monitoring some CAN data sent.

 **On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/).**

 **The MCP2515 / TJA1050 kit for Arduino must be supplied by an extra 5 V regulator, because the Arduino-Nano internal regulator cannot provide more than 100 mA and got defect on my site after a few days.**

+At around 100% SOC, the JK-BMS seems to send strange current information of more than +/- 1 ampere.

 <br/>